Snow Removal Policy

 B. The provisions of the Ordinance shall be further suspended in the event the Governor, by proclamation, implements the State disaster plan, or the County Emergency Management Director, by proclamation, implements the County disaster plan.
 If such occurs, the County personnel and equipment shall be immediately subject to the direction of the Governor or the County Emergency Management Director.

-SECTION 6 -- Repealer: All ordinance or parts of ordinances in conflict with the provisions of this ordinance are hereby repealed.
+SECTION 6 -- REPEALER.
+All ordinance or parts of ordinances in conflict with the provisions of this ordinance are hereby repealed.
 Ordinance #43 in Chapter 1, Streets, Roads, Public Ways & Transportation, of the Benton County Code of Ordinances is repealed in its entirety upon the effective date of this ordinance.

-SECTION 7 -- Severability Clause: If any section, provision, or part of this ordinance shall be adjudged invalid or unconstitutional, such adjudications shall not affect the validity of the ordinance as a whole or any section, provision or part thereof not adjudged invalid or unconstitutional.
+SECTION 7 -- SEVERABILITY CLAUSE.
+If any section, provision, or part of this ordinance shall be adjudged invalid or unconstitutional, such adjudication shall not affect the validity of the ordinance as a whole or any section, provision or part thereof not adjudged invalid or unconstitutional.

 SECTION 8 -- WHEN EFFECTIVE.
 This ordinance shall be in effect after its final passage, approval, and publication as provided by law.